What are the chances of a roller coaster crash?

 It is the thrill seekers that are attracted in their droves to roller coasters, rather than those personalities that prefer the quiet life.
 They are certainly not for everyone.

-Theme parks and roller coaster are a way of breaking out of life’s “normal” routine.
+Theme parks and roller coasters are a way of breaking out of life’s “normal” routine.
 There is just something exhilarating about being able to scream at the top of your lungs and it being ok.
 The experience of a roller coaster also has a strange way of bringing people together, sharing in the thrills of surviving the extreme experience.

 With the Smiler roller coaster crash at Alton Towers still fresh in the mind of the British public, it can only make you wonder how safe roller coasters really are.
 Very, is the answer!